Congenital Spinal Stenosis

 Spinal stenosis can be located anywhere along the spinal column, but lumbar spinal stenosis – or spinal stenosis in the lower back – is the most common form of the condition.
 Cervical spinal stenosis, which occurs in the neck, is also quite common.

-However, there is an alternative to traditional open back surgery, and that’s Laser Spine Institute’s minimally invasive, outpatient endoscopic procedures.
+However, there is an alternative to open spine surgery, and that’s Laser Spine Institute’s minimally invasive, outpatient endoscopic procedures.
 Contact our medical experts today for a free review of your CT scan or MRI, and to learn more about our safe and effective procedures.